 In the words of course creator, Jill Geisler: “I think this curriculum has the potential to help people see the world through the eyes of others and feel how everyday actions, big and small, can have a profound impact for better or worse.
 But best of all, they get to create their own roadmap, not be handed one with every route pre-determined for them.
 After all, journalists love nothing more than ideas and solutions of our own creation.
 So, they’ll have the chance to do that in the Workplace Integrity modules.
 I’m confident it can work.”

-If your organization wants to invest in the high-quality Workplace Integrity training, delivered by one of the Freedom Forum Institute’s expert trainers, please contact Talisa Proctor at 202-292-6655 or email@example.com.
+If your organization wants to invest in the high-quality Workplace Integrity training, delivered by one of the Freedom Forum Institute’s expert trainers, please contact Nicole Thompson at 202-292-6227 or [email protected].